Cruedy/smart-recipe-book/README.md

 # Smart Recipe Book
 ## Intro
+I created a Smart Recipe Book, this is particularly useful for me because when I cook, I like to consider how healthy the recipes that I'm cooking are.
+This is usually a pretty tedious process because I have to measure each ingredient from the recipe, then look up the nutritional facts of each ingredient, then add up the nutritional facts.
+This website allows me to filter out recipes that already don't fit my needs nutritionally.

 ### How I used Greptile
 I used Greptile as a rate limit checker for my backend code.
 I'm using the Fat Secret Platform API: https://platform.fatsecret.com/docs/v4/food.get